hezedu/history-navigation-vue/src/api.md

 - `onShow`: When the page mounted, or backed(E.g. Use the $navigator.back method back to this page), It will trigger.

   - The style of `$page.$el` will be `display: block`.
-- `onHide`: When the page leave(E.g. Use the $navigator.push method to jump to other page) or beforeDestory, It will trigger.
+- `onHide`: When the page leave(E.g. Use the $navigator.push method to jump to other page) or beforedestroy, It will trigger.

   - After the transition effect is over, The style of `$page.$el` will be `display: none`.